spcnvdr/test_repo/README.md

 #Git Test Repo!
 This is just a test of playing with git to manage my local projects in a more efficient manner.
-I hope that in the future, all my projects will be mangaged through git, either using local or remote (Github) repositories.
+I hope that in the future, all my projects will be managed through git, either using local or remote (Github) repositories.
 I should make a Github account, but I am lazy and unsure if I am ready to release any of my projects to the world.